NotTooScareyShellScripts/getMythProgram.sh/README.md

 	*tested only against mythtv 29.X servers, but should work with newer.

 **DEPENDS on recent versions of : bash, coreutils(cut/date), curl and the xmlstarlet program.

+*Note this is intentionlly left verbose and simple.
+Eg. Reducing using bash/posix parameter expansion can do most of the cut, some of the grep and awk work too, if not all.
+ I could go back through it and reduce it a lot using bash specific tricks or even posix-way tricks, but the understanding and readability would suffer for those just starting to learn shell.
+Anyone is free to make it more obscure on their own, ... sorry I mean have more encapsulation......

 #### *eg use:
 ```